Virus Protection Guidelines

 - have "Real-Time protection" enabled for files system, outlook and Internet email.

-For further information on Symantec Endpoint Protection, please contact your local computer consultant or the ITS Service Desk - firstname.lastname@example.org
+For further information on Symantec Endpoint Protection, please log a Request with Kuhukuhu (see below) or phone ITS Service Desk on 07 838 4008 or extn 4008.

 During regular updates to Trend Micro, users will received messages about Windows Defender and Trend Micro being disabled.
 Please note that these messages should disappear within 30 minutes once Trend Micro has completed it update.